kaipee/pakt-video-renamer/README.md

 ## How it works

 Pakt Publishing provides video tutorials for various subjects, for which they allow downloading.
-However, the video files are never named correclty (relating to the chapter / video subject), instead being named incrementally such as "VIDEO_1.1.mp4" "VIDEO_1.2.mp4" "VIDEO_2.1.mp4".
+However, the video files are never named correclty (relating to the chapter / video subject), instead being named incrementally such as:
+* "VIDEO_1.1.mp4"
+* "VIDEO_1.2.mp4"
+* "VIDEO_2.1.mp4".

 Alongside the video files is an accompanying DOCX Word document which details the contents of each video file, along with a chapter / video title.